 18. Dodgy

 "Dodgy" basically means something sketchy or suspicious.
-You might use it for food that seems outdated.
+You might use this British English slang for food that seems outdated.

-This quirky British slang phrase is used when you take longer than needed to do something or spend your time in a not so productive way.
-When you've been faffing around all day and someone asks you what you did, you can respond saying "Bugger all" which means nothing at all.
+Faffing around is one of the British phrases and slang that is used when you take longer than needed to do something or spend your time in a not-so-productive way.
+When you've been faffing around all day, and someone asks you what you did, you can respond by saying, "Bugger all", which means nothing at all.

 20. Fit